-According to official specs, the new watch is powered by the same Caliber 240 Q movement that animates its vintage-styled Ref.
-5940 model that features the same functionality and was, too, presented during the latest Baselworld 2012 trade show.
+According to official specs, the new watch is powered by the same Caliber 240 Q that animates the vintage-styled 2012 Ref.
+5940 model that features the same functionality.

-Thanks to its relatively small size of 27.5 mm in diameter and just 3.88 mm in height (the movement uses a micro-rotor winding system that allows saving some precious vertical space), the watch was presented in a compact rose gold body just 35.10 millimeters in diameter.
+Thanks to its relatively small size of 27.5 mm in diameter and just 3.88 mm in height (the movement uses a micro-rotor winding system that allows saving some precious vertical space), the 7140 sports a compact rose gold body just 35.10 millimeters in diameter.

-Despite its small size, the dial still looks spacious: mainly courtesy of thin bezel, which is adorned with 68 diamonds totaling at 0.68 carats, and to the finish of its opaline white dial.
-The numerals and all inscriptions and abbreviations are large enough to be easily read but are also small enough not to make the timekeeper’s face look cluttered.
+Despite its small size, the dial still looks spacious: mainly courtesy of the thin bezel, which is adorned with 68 diamonds totaling 0.68 carats, and to the finish of its opaline white dial.
+The numerals and all inscriptions and abbreviations are large enough for great readability but are also small enough not to make the dial look cluttered.

 The increased legibility is also partly ensured by the logical distribution of indicators on its three recessed sub-dials.
 The one at 3 o’clock, for example, only shows us the current month and indicates leap year, while the other at 9 o’clock indicates the current day of the week and works as a day/night indicator displaying time in 24-hour format.